Gotlandsdricka: Brewing process

 The malt is then placed in a wooden mash tun and hot brewing liquor made from water boiled with juniper boughs and berries, is poured into the tun.
 The porridge-like mixture called mash is first thoroughly agitated and then left to rest for a couple of hours.

 Brewing is done in a wooden tub called a rostbunn with a tap at the bottom.
 In the rostbunn, layers of the different components for the brewing are positioned.
 This is called "laying the bunn".
 Getting the bunn right is the most difficult and crucial part of the brewing.
 The layers must be compact enough for the liquid to flow slowly through the rostbunn but not so compact as to stop the flow completely.
 There are a number of traditions for "laying the bunn", many of which include old superstitions—amongst others complete silence is required during the work, no "outsiders" may be present, a piece of steel or an ancient stone axe should be placed in the bunn.
-A lattice of shaved juniper branches is placed in the bottom of the rostbunn, and the area close to the tap is padded with junipers boughs.
+A lattice of shaved juniper branches is placed in the bottom of the rostbunn, and the area close to the tap is padded with juniper boughs.
 The tub is then lined with threshed straw (sometimes thinner branches of juniper are used instead) and the mash placed in the middle of the bunn.

 When the bunn has settled, more hot brewing liquor is poured onto the mash and the tap carefully opened.
 The wort, or lännu, is collected in a bucket under the tap.
 Brewing liquor can be added continuously to the bunn depending on the strength of lännu required.
 Sometimes the first lännu is kept separate as a stronger brew for special occasions, and the last used for everyday drinking.
 The collected lännu is boiled—the longer the boiling the sweeter the drikke—and additional flavoring such as hops or sweet gale and sugar or honey are added.

 The brew is then cooled and filtered.
 Yeast, usually ordinary baking yeast, is added and the drikke put into wooden barrels or glass carboys to ferment for four or five days.
 Modern brewers have experimented with bottling drikke before fermentation, to make it carbonated and sparkling.